Maurice I Pok: Social ascension

 These assignments enabled him to ascend socially.
 It is plausible that he (or his unidentified ancestor) was granted the ancient estates of the kindred – including the eponymous village Pok (or Puk), which laid near Győr in Western Hungary.
 Mórichida (lit.
 "Maurice's Bridge") in the same region was named after him, where he erected a bridge over the river Rába.
-He had a namesake son Maurice II, who had become an influential advisor of King Béla IV of Hungary after the 1241 Mongol invasion and his kinship rapidly elevated into the one of the most powerful families in Hungary.
+He had a namesake son Maurice II, who had become an influential advisor of King Béla IV of Hungary after the 1241 Mongol invasion and his kinship rapidly elevated into one of the most powerful families in Hungary.
 The clan's Mórichida branch and its cadet branch, the Meggyesi family ascended from him.
 Maurice I's grandson was the influential provincial lord Nicholas Pok, who acquired large-scale domains in Northern Transylvania and Carpathian Ruthenia at the turn of the 13th and 14th centuries.
 Maurice I also had two another sons, John – a courtier of Béla, Duke of Slavonia – and Ded.
 Whether Amadeus Pok, Bishop of Győr or Thomas Pok, Master of the doorkeepers were also the children of Maurice I, is unknown.

 Within a decade, Maurice I himself became a baron in the royal court of Andrew II.
 By 20 August 1233, he was installed as Master of the stewards, when he was present among the King's companion in the forests of Bereg, where Andrew II vowed that he would not employ Jews and Muslims to administrate royal revenues.
 He was also styled as ispán of Moson County from 1234.
 He held both offices until 1235.
 Around autumn, he was succeeded by Michael Bána in both positions.
 It is possible Maurice died by then, or lost political influence completely, when Andrew's son and opponent Béla had practically already taken control of the country before the death of his ailing father in September.
 According to the contemporary Roger of Torre Maggiore, Béla IV dismissed and punished many of his late father's closest advisors after his coronation, perhaps Maurice was one of them.